Manufacturing engineering: Education

-Manufacturing Engineers
+Manufacturing engineers

-Manufacturing Engineers focus on the design, development, and operation of integrated systems of production to obtain high quality & economically competitive products.
-These systems may include material handling equipment, machine tools, robots, or even computers or networks of computers.
+Manufacturing engineers focus on the design, development, and operation of integrated systems of production to obtain high-quality and economically competitive products.
+These systems may include material handling equipment, machine tools, robots, or computers or networks of computers.

-Certification Programs
+Certification programs

 Manufacturing engineers possess an associate's or bachelor's degree in engineering with a major in manufacturing engineering.
 The length of study for such a degree is usually two to five years followed by five more years of professional practice to qualify as a professional engineer.
 Working as a manufacturing engineering technologist involves a more applications-oriented qualification path.

 Academic degrees for manufacturing engineers are usually the Associate or Bachelor of Engineering, [BE] or [BEng], and the Associate or Bachelor of Science, [BS] or [BSc].
 For manufacturing technologists the required degrees are Associate or Bachelor of Technology [B.TECH] or Associate or Bachelor of Applied Science [BASc] in Manufacturing, depending upon the university.
 Master's degrees in engineering manufacturing include Master of Engineering [ME] or [MEng] in Manufacturing, Master of Science [M.Sc] in Manufacturing Management, Master of Science [M.Sc] in Industrial and Production Management, and Master of Science [M.Sc] as well as Master of Engineering [ME] in Design, which is a subdiscipline of manufacturing.
 Doctoral [PhD] or [DEng] level courses in manufacturing are also available depending on the university.

 The undergraduate degree curriculum generally includes courses in physics, mathematics, computer science, project management, and specific topics in mechanical and manufacturing engineering.
 Initially, such topics cover most, if not all, of the subdisciplines of manufacturing engineering.
 Students then choose to specialize in one or more subdisciplines towards the end of their degree work.

 Syllabus

-The Foundational Curriculum for a Bachelor's Degree in Manufacturing Engineering or Production Engineering includes below mentioned syllabus.
-This syllabus is closely related to Industrial Engineering and Mechanical Engineering, but it differs by placing more emphasis on Manufacturing Science or Production Science.
+The foundational curriculum for a bachelor's degree in manufacturing engineering or production engineering includes the following syllabus.
+This syllabus is closely related to industrial engineering and mechanical engineering, but it differs by placing more emphasis on manufacturing science or production science.
 It includes the following areas: